-Marketing and public relations expense increased 28% over the prior year, reflecting the Port's focus on public outreach programs and continuing promotion of the Port to the shipping industry.
-In an effort to be responsive to the needs of its neighboring communities, the Port has allotted increased funding for a wide array of programs designed to better serve the Harbor area.
+Marketing and public relations expense rose 19% over the prior year, reflecting the Port's focus on public outreach programs and continuing promotion of the Port to the shipping industry.
+In an effort to be responsive to the needs of its neighboring communities, the Port has expanded funding for a wide array of programs designed to better serve the Harbor area.